 Richie Coleman is a combat veteran of Iraq and is a retired U.S. Marine Corps Colonel who led award-winning teams at each echelon of a career spanning over 30 years.
 He received numerous personal decorations at each echelon of his career in which he was honored to serve nine years at a directorate level as a Commanding and Assistant Chief of Staff.
-In 2012, Richie received the San Diego Regional Chamber of Commerce’s Military Lifetime Achievement Award, and in 2016, Richie was presented the Whitestone Award by San Diego Mayor Kevin Faulkner.
+In 2012, Richie received the San Diego Regional Chamber of Commerce’s Military Lifetime Achievement Award, and in 2016, Richie was presented the Whitestone Award by San Diego Mayor Kevin Faulconer.

 Jay Jee, Actor; USMC (Ret.)

 Todd Kennedy, Military & Veterans Program Administrator, Joan and Art Barron Veterans Center at SDSU; First Sergeant, USMC (Ret.)